lzrobots/DeepEmbeddingModel_ZSL/README.md

 `AwA1_GBU.py` will gives you ZSL and GZSL performance on AwA1 with attribute under GBU setting [1].

+`AwA2_GBU.py` will gives you ZSL and GZSL performance on AwA2 with attribute under GBU setting [1].

-`CUB1_GBU.py` will gives you ZSL and GZSL performance on CUB1 with attribute under GBU setting [1].
+`CUB1_GBU.py` will gives you ZSL and GZSL performance on CUB with attribute under GBU setting [1].

+`aPY_GBU.py` will gives you ZSL and GZSL performance on aPY with attribute under GBU setting [1].

+`SUN_GBU.py` will gives you ZSL and GZSL performance on SUN with attribute under GBU setting [1].